Diversity and inclusion

 Governance

-Our progress towards our commitments in our Diversity and Inclusion Framework and various Action Plans is overseen by the RMIT Diversity and Inclusion Advisory Committee (DOCX 364KB), co-chaired by Professor Calum Drummond, Deputy Vice-Chancellor Research and Innovation, and Professor Julie Cogin, Deputy Vice-Chancellor College of Business and Law.
-Both are members of the Vice-Chancellor’s Executive (VCE).
+Our progress towards our commitments in our Inclusion, Diversity, Equity and Access Framework is overseen by the RMIT Diversity and Inclusion Advisory Committee (DOCX 364KB), co-chaired by Professor Calum Drummond, Deputy Vice-Chancellor Research and Innovation, a member of the Vice-Chancellor’s Executive (VCE).

-Actions are driven by the Diversity and Inclusion team in the People group, Operations portfolio, led by Amy Love, Diversity and Inclusion Manager, and the Equity and Inclusion team in Students group, Education portfolio, under the leadership of Lara Rafferty, Associate Director Equity and Inclusion.
+Actions are driven by the Diversity and Inclusion team in the People group, Operations portfolio, led by Tara Waller, Senior Manager Culture and Inclusion, Amy Love, Diversity and Inclusion Manager, and the Equity and Inclusion team in Students group, Education portfolio, under the leadership of Lara Rafferty, Associate Director Equity and Inclusion.

 aboriginal flag